jaimilgorajiya/Inventory-Management-System/README.md

 - Stock In: use the datalist dropdowns for category/size/color or type new values.
 - Stock Out: select a product from the "Select Product (in stock)" dropdown; fields auto‑fill and the available quantity is displayed.
 Quantity is validated against availability.
 - After submit, a PNG barcode is generated for the product details; receipts can be downloaded from the success message link.

+## Voice Assistant (Navigation)
+The app includes a lightweight voice assistant for quick navigation between pages.

+### How to use
+- Click the microphone button in the bottom‑right, or press `Ctrl + Shift + V` (Cmd + Shift + V on macOS).
+- Speak a command after the prompt.
+The assistant will read back status and navigate.

+### Supported commands
+- "Dashboard" or "Home"
+- "Stock In"
+- "Stock Out"
+- "Records" or "View Records"
+- "Reports", "Stock In Report", "Stock Out Report"
+- "Logout"
+- "Help" (reads the available commands)

+### Permissions and privacy
+- Uses the browser's Web Speech API for on‑device speech recognition and text‑to‑speech.
+- No audio is uploaded by this app.
+Behavior may vary by browser implementation.
+- You must allow microphone access when prompted.

+### Troubleshooting
+- If you see "Voice recognition not supported", try Chrome/Edge on desktop.
+- If nothing happens after clicking the mic, ensure mic permission is granted and no other app is using it.
+- Recognition auto‑stops after ~10 seconds of silence; click the mic again to retry.

 ## Environment Notes
 - If you see backend errors about missing env vars, ensure `.env` has `MONGO_URI` and `JWT_SECRET` defined.